 Molecular characterization using SSR markers:

-Molecular markers are important tool for various aspects of rice research (Yogendra Singh, 2011 and Yogendra Singh 2013).
+Molecular markers are important tool for various aspects of rice research (Yogendra Singh, 2011 and 2013).
 Simple sequence repeat (SSR) markers are highly effective co-dominant markers that target specific loci within the genome and are commonly employed in molecular studies.
 These markers are widely utilized in various applications, including genotypic analysis, molecular mapping, cultivar identification, hybridity assessment, and the evaluation of gene pool diversity.
 SSR markers are particularly valuable in the identification of traits with economic significance due to their high reproducibility and species-specific nature.
 In this study, 15 SSR markers (Table 03) were utilized to perform PCR-based molecular analysis of 128 New Plant Types (NPTs) of rice developed by JNKVV, Jabalpur (M.P.)

 The PCR reaction mixture for SSR marker detection was prepared using specific components.
 A 2x concentration of PCR buffer was used, along with 1.5 mM magnesium chloride (MgCl2) and 100 µM of dNTPs.
 Primers were added at a concentration of 10 pmol each, and 1 unit of Taq polymerase was included in the reaction.
 The volume was adjusted with double-distilled with double-distilled water, and 25 ng of DNA was added as the template.